 The Board of Governors is advised by two ministerial committees, the International Monetary and Financial Committee (IMFC) and the Development Committee.

 The IMFC has 24 members, drawn from the pool of 188 governors, and represents all member countries.
 Its structure mirrors that of the Executive Board and its 24 constituencies.
-The IMFC meets twice a year, during the IMF-World Bank Spring and Annual Meetings, to discuss the management of the international monetary and financial system, proposals by the Executive Board to amend the Articles of Agreement, or any other matters of common concern affecting the global economy and also advises the IMF on the direction of its work.
-At the end of each meeting, the Committee issues a communiqué summarizing its views.
-These communiqués provide guidance for the IMF’s work program during the six months leading up to the next Spring or Annual Meetings.
+The IMFC meets twice a year, during the IMF-World Bank Spring and Annual Meetings, to discuss the management of the international monetary and financial system, proposals by the Executive Board to amend the Articles of Agreement, or any other matters of common concern affecting the global economy.
+The Committee issues a communiqué summarizing its views following each meeting, providing guidance for the IMF’s work program.
 The IMFC operates by consensus and does not conduct formal votes.

 The Development Committee is a joint committee, tasked with advising the Boards of Governors of the IMF and the World Bank on issues related to economic development in emerging market and developing countries.
 The committee has 25 members (usually ministers of finance or development).
 It represents the full membership of the IMF and the World Bank and mainly serves as a forum for building intergovernmental consensus on critical development issues.

 The Executive Board

 The IMF’s 24-member Executive Board conducts the daily business of the IMF and exercises the powers delegated to it by the Board of Governors.
 The current configuration of the Board dates from 1992, following the expansion of the IMF’s membership to include many former Soviet Union countries.
 Five Executive Directors are appointed by the member countries holding the five largest quotas (currently the United States, Japan, Germany, France, and the United Kingdom), and 19 are elected by the remaining member countries.
 Under reforms currently being finalized, all 24 Directors will be elected by the member countries.